 The previous amounts do not include employer-specific deferred outflows and deferred inflows of resources related to changes in proportion.
-These amounts should be recognized (amortized) by each employer over the average of the expected remaining service lives of all plan members, which is 6 years for 2018 and 5 years for 2019 and 2020.
+These amounts should be recognized (amortized) by each employer over the average of the expected remaining service lives of all plan members, which is 6 years for 2018 and 5 years for 2019 and 2020, and 4 years for 2021.

-14. OTHER POST-EMPLOYMENT BENEFITS
+15. OTHER POST-EMPLOYMENT BENEFITS